 That said, there is a special line of mini Cricut machines, which further reduce the dimensions of the materials you can work with.

-For example, the Cricut models Explore Air and Explore Air 2 both enable you to cut the designs you want while the machine also writes and scores at the same time.
+For example, the Cricut models Explore Air and Explore Air 2 enable you to cut the designs you want while the machine also writes and scores simultaneously.
 This can cut down the time you spend preparing the new project and help you produce the designs of your choice quicker and more efficiently.

-In case you don't really like cables, or just find it more convenient to use Bluetooth instead, here's a prospect you may want to think about when buying a Cricut machine.
-The thing in question, of course, would be the fact that you can use Bluetooth to send the data you fancy back and forth.
+In case you don't really like cables or find it more convenient to use Bluetooth instead, here's a prospect you may want to think about when buying a Cricut machine.
+Of course, the thing in question would be the fact that you can use Bluetooth to send the data you fancy back and forth.

 To accomplish this, all you need to do is obtain a Cricut cutter with Bluetooth connectivity.
-There are several models coming from this manufacturer that enables you to connect your device of choice ( laptop, tablet, iPhone, etc. ) with the Cricut machine you have.
+Several models coming from this manufacturer enable you to connect your device of choice ( laptop, tablet, iPhone, etc. ) with the Cricut machine you have.